Kestra Socks

 How do the PDF layers work?

-The pattern includes interactive chart layers, so you can customize the charts to match your chosen color combination.
+The pattern includes interactive chart layers, so you can customize the charts to match the shades of your chosen color combination.
 It’s a simple way to make stranded knitting even more intuitive—no mental color swaps required.
+If you’ve never used layered PDFs before, here’s a quick guide to walk you through turning layers on and off.

 Are there tutorials or extra support?